-The EEA may provide a different level of data security than in your country of residence, and you waive any claims that may arise under your own national laws.
+The UK and/or EEA may provide a different level of data security than in your country of residence, and you waive any claims that may arise under your own national laws.
 We may also limit Prospela’s site, services and platform availability, in whole or in part, to any person, geographic area or jurisdiction we choose, at any time and in our sole discretion.

 1.3 Students & Children

 All users or Prospela’s services and platform must be the “Minimum Required Age” (please see below).

 “Minimum Required Age” means 13 years old.
 However, if law requires that a user must be older in order for Prospela to lawfully provide it’s services to them and platform for their use without parental consent (including using of their Personal Information) then the “Minimum Required Age” is such older age.

 If you think your or another child under the “Minimum Required Age” has registered with Prospela then you can delete their account immediately and/or contact Prospela on our contact form below to help us ensure their details are removed from our systems.